aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1457-Clustering.md

 ## Applications of Clustering

-Clustering is used in almost all the fields.
+Clustering is used in almost all fields.

 * Clustering helps marketers improve their customer base and work on the target areas.
-It helps group people (according to different criteria such as willingness, purchasing power, etc.) based on their similarity in many ways, related to the product under consideration.
+It allows group people (according to different criteria such as willingness, purchasing power, etc.) based on their similarity in many ways, related to the product under consideration.
-* Clustering helps in identification of groups of houses on the basis of their value, type and geographical locations.
+* Clustering helps identify groups of houses based on their value, type, and geographical locations.
 * Clustering is used to study earthquakes.
-Based on the areas hit by an earthquake in a region, clustering can help analyse the next probable location where an earthquake can occur.
+Based on the areas hit by an earthquake in a region, clustering can help analyze the next probable location where an earthquake can occur.

 There are many more applications of clustering, such as document clustering and social network analysis.
 These applications are relevant in nearly every industry, making clustering a valuable skill for professionals working with data in any field.